rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

                                    | 5 - blinking
 ```

-or you can use external gem called [colorized] for more fancy options
+or you can use external gem called \[colorized\] for more fancy options

 ```
 gem install colorize
 ```

 then just require it in your script

 ```ruby
 require 'colorize'
 ```

 ## Overwriting Console Output

 It's awesome to have more flexibility  in your terminal and sometimes we need to do more and with our scripts.

 Overwriting console outputs makes our applications elegant and less noisy for repeated outputs like counting and loading progress bars.

-I've read a how-to about [bash Prompt cursor movement][2] and I found it it's convenient to have it in our scripts.
+I've read a how-to about [bash Prompt cursor movement](http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x361.html) and I found it it's convenient to have it in our scripts.
 Here what have been said so far

 ```
 - Position the Cursor:
   \033[<L>;<C>H